-It has been shown that physics-driven deep learning can potentially surpass traditional methods in solving inverse problems~\cite{Shi:2021qri, wang2021reconstructing}.
-To reconstruct the NS EoS in an unbiased manner, we introduce a novel approach that utilizes deep neural networks (DNNs) in the automatic differentiation (AD) framework.
-This method has been tested on mock data in our previous work~\cite{Soma:2022qnv}.
-In this work, we study the NS EoS utilizing real NS observational data based on the same approach.
-The current observational constraints from GW data and possible phase structures coded in EoS are also discussed.
+It has been shown that physics-driven deep learning tools can surpass traditional methods in solving {\it inverse problems}~\cite{Shi:2021qri, Wang:2021jou}.
+To reconstruct the NS EoS in an unbiased manner, a novel approach which utilizes deep neural networks~(DNNs) in the automatic differentiation~(AD) framework is introduced.
+This method has been tested on mock data in our previous publication~\cite{Soma:2022qnv}.
+In the present work, the NS EoS is studied based on the same approach, by utilizing real observational NS data.
+The current experimental constraints from GW data and possible phase structures coded in EoS are discussed.

-\emph{Methods. } A sketch of the proposed AD framework is shown in Fig.~\ref{fig:framework}.
-It consists of two differentiable modules: the \texttt{EoS Network}, $P_{\theta}(\mathbf{\rho})$, an unbiased and flexible parameterization of the EoS using DNNs; and the \texttt{TOV-Solver}, a DNN for translating any given EoS to its corresponding $M$-$R$ curve.
-The latter is an emulator for solving Tolman--Oppenheimer--Volkoff~(TOV) equations~\cite{PhysRev.55.364, PhysRev.55.374} which are routinely solved to obtain the structural properties of non-rotating NSs.
+\emph{Methods. } The AD framework developed here shown in Fig.~\ref{fig:framework} consists of two differentiable modules: the \texttt{EoS Network}, $P_{\theta}(\mathbf{\rho})$, an unbiased and flexible parameterization of the EoS using DNNs; and the \texttt{TOV-Solver}, a DNN for translating any given EoS to its corresponding $M$-$R$ curve.
+The latter is an emulator for solving the Tolman--Oppenheimer--Volkoff~(TOV) equation~\cite{PhysRev.55.364, PhysRev.55.374} which is solved to obtain the structural properties of non-rotating NSs.

-Combined with the well-trained \texttt{TOV-Solver} network, the \texttt{EoS Network} can be optimized in an unsupervised way.
-Given $N_{\text{obs}}$ number of NS observations, we train the \texttt{EoS Network} to fit the predictions of pairwise ($M$, $R$) from the pipeline (\texttt{EoS Network} $+$ \texttt{TOV-Solver}) to observations.
-A gradient-based algorithm within the AD framework is deployed to reduce the loss function, $\chi^2$, which is expressed as
+The \texttt{EoS Network}, when combined with the well-trained \texttt{TOV-Solver} network, can be optimized in an unsupervised manner.
+Given $N_{\text{obs}}$ number of NS observations, the \texttt{EoS Network} is trained to fit the predictions of pairwise ($M$, $R$) from the pipeline (\texttt{EoS Network} $+$ \texttt{TOV-Solver}) to observations.
+A gradient-based algorithm within AD framework is deployed to minimize the loss function, $\chi^2$, expressed as

 Here ($M_{i},R_i$) represents the output of the \texttt{TOV-Solver}, and ($M_{\text{obs},i},R_{\text{obs},i}$) are observations which have an uncertainty ($\Delta M_{i},\Delta R_i$).
-With a static well-trained \texttt{TOV-Solver} network, the gradients of the loss with respect to parameters of the \texttt{EoS Network} are
+With a static, well-trained \texttt{TOV-Solver} network, the gradients of the loss with respect to parameters of the \texttt{EoS Network} are